jonlpersson/ed-latimore/site/_posts/2022-05-22-quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 ## Machiavelli on managing reputation

-> The wish to acquire is no doubt a natural and common sentiment, and when men attempt things within their power, they will always be praised rather than blamed.
-But when they persist in attempts that are beyond their power, mishaps and blame ensue.&nbsp;
+> **The wish to acquire is no doubt a natural and common sentiment, and when men attempt things within their power, they will always be praised rather than blamed.
+But when they persist in attempts that are beyond their power, mishaps and blame ensue.&nbsp;**

+There's nothing wrong with an attempt.
+The problem is when you continue after it's clear that it is beyond your ability or grasp.
+A lot of resources are wasted in trying to accomplish the unaccomplishable.&nbsp;

+The challenge here is knowing the difference between formidable persistence and destructive denial.
+I don't pretend to have a clear answer on how to determine the difference, but if your pursuit will endanger others or waste their time, then it's worth having a hard conversation with yourself about your capabilities.&nbsp;

+No one likes to admit that they can't do something, but sometimes. that level of honesty is necessary.&nbsp;

 ---